-April - June 2007 Update: Wilbur Smith Associates was selected as the consultant for this project.
+July - September 2007 Update: Wilbur Smith Associates was selected as the consultant for this project.
 A "not to exceed" contract was approved by the Board of County Commissioners.
-FHWA and FDOT have reviewed and approved the scope of services and the contract documents have been completed.
 A kick-off meeting was held with all project partners and several alternatives were discussed.
-Presentations were being made to various elected officials and project focus groups were being planned.
+After presenting concepts to the Sanibel City Council comments were received regarding seasonality of the study and it was decided to postpone public involvement until the 1st of 2008, which will still allow enough time to finish the study within the approved time frame.

-For More Information Contact: Amelia Davies, Lee County Department of Transportation; Phone (239) 479-8718; adavies@leegov.com
+For More Information Contact: Eileen Price at Lee County Department of Transportation; Phone (239) 533-8507; EPrice@leegov.com